-Veggie marsala is all about the veggies and minus the meat!
+Vegetarian marsala is all about the veggies and minus the meat!
 It’s packed with ton of flavor thanks to the Marsala wine, garlic, shallots, mushrooms, spinach, and tomatoes.
-Perfect meatless meal to serve over protein packed quinoa or nutty brown rice.
+Perfect meatless meal to serve over protein-packed quinoa or nutty brown rice.

 For all my veggie loving friends this one is for you!
-Veggie marsala is all about them veggies and minus the chicken, which is a traditional way to make this dish.
+Vegetrian marsala is all about the veggies and minus the chicken, which is a traditional way to make this dish.
 However, I’m skipping the chicken and loading up on all the veggies today.

 - 3 Tbsp. olive oil